BlackMathIT/Esteemaudit-Metasploit/README.md

 How to do:

-Copy the folder "files" on /usr/share/esteemaudit
+- Copy the esteemaudit.rb on the right Metasploit folder
-Copy the esteemaudit.rb on the right Metasploit folder.
+- Copy the content of "files" folder on /usr/share/esteemaudit